CURENT/curent.github.io/_pages/getting-started.md

 toc_sticky: true
 ---
 This page provides a quick start guide for new users to get started with LTB.
-Each project has its own documentation, where more details about installation and example usage can be found.
+Each project has its own documentation, where you can find more details about installation and example usage.

 ## Installation

 ### Operating System

 LTB projects are designed to be cross-platform and are compatible with Windows, macOS, and Linux.
-Note that [Windows Subsystem for Linux (WSL)][WSL] can be easier to use on Windows.
+Note that [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) can be easier to use on Windows.

 ### Environment Configuration

-If you are new to Python and want to get started quickly, you can use Mambaforge, which is a conda-like package manager configured with conda-forge.
+If you're new to Python and want to get started quickly, we recommend using **Mambaforge**, a conda-like package manager configured with conda-forge.

-First, install Mambaforge.
+#### Step 1: Install Mambaforge

-Download the latest Mambaforge for your platform from conda-forge/miniforge.
+Download the latest Mambaforge installer for your platform from the [conda-forge/miniforge](https://conda-forge.org/download/) page.

-Most users will use x86_64(amd64) for Intel and AMD processors.
+- Most users with Intel or AMD processors should choose the **x86_64 (amd64)** version.
-Mac users with Apple Silicon should use arm64(Apple Silicon) for best performance.
+- Mac users with Apple Silicon should choose the **arm64 (Apple Silicon)** version for best performance.

-Next, complete the Mambaforge installation on your system.
+After downloading, complete the installation following the instructions for your operating system.

-If you are using Anaconda or Miniconda on Windows, you should open Anaconda Prompt instead of Miniforge Prompt.
+> **Note:** If you're using Anaconda or Miniconda on Windows, open the **Anaconda Prompt**, not the **Miniforge Prompt**.

-Second, create an environment for LTB.
+#### Step 2: Create an Environment for LTB

-Open Terminal (on Linux or macOS) or Miniforge Prompt (on Windows, not cmd!!).
+Open **Terminal** (on Linux or macOS) or **Miniforge Prompt** (on Windows — not `cmd`!).

-Make sure you are in a conda environment - you should see (base) prepended to the command-line prompt, such as ``(base) C:\Users\username>``
+Ensure you're in a conda environment — you should see `(base)` at the beginning of your command prompt, e.g., `(base) C:\Users\username>`.

+To create a new environment for LTB (you can change the name `ltb` if desired):

 Create an environment for LTB (recommended), you can change the environment name `<ltb>`.